 3. Milk the last drop out of Social Media.

 Social media is the place to go bang on with your marketing efforts to pull in the millennial and Gen Z crowd.
 Using the new Instagram TV feature to create long-form video content to woo your prospects can be a thing to try this holiday season.
 Facebook can support more textual content so create engaging copies for your FB campaigns.
 Use all the social media platforms possible but make sure your story is consistent across all the channels.

 4. Offer Free-shipping

 Research tells us that the top reason that most people cite for abandoning the items in their online shopping cart is excessive and unexpected shipping costs added to the bill at check- out.
 This holiday season increases sales by offering free shipping on most products.
-But if that is not viable, specify minimum shopping limits to avail these free shipping offers.
+But if that is not viable, specify minimum shopping limits to avail of these free shipping offers.

 5. Use the Holiday Theme

 Spread the cheer of the season in all your marketing messages including emails and blogs.
 Your customers will be sure to appreciate the extra care and effort that you put into making them feel happy and special.
-Guides to choose gifts, cooking and decorating tips, some history on the holiday and other such holiday-themed content will not only drive more traffic to your site but will also amp up your brand’s goodwill.
+Guides to choose gifts, cooking and decorating tips, some history on the holiday, and other such holiday-themed content will not only drive more traffic to your site but will also amp up your brand’s goodwill.

 6. Deals and Offers.

 Special offers and deals are a common-sense promotional tool that any retail shop normally uses in the holiday season.
 As an online retailer, you can’t be without using such deals and offers to attract your prospects too.
 But the trick here is to tailor your offers to suit your prospects.
 Build campaigns around wishlists and abandoned carts and other information that you have about your prospect’s preferences.